abinit/abinit/doc/tutorial/compilation.md

     based on the Intel compilers (**_mpiicc_**, **_mpicpc_**, **_mpiifort_**)

-If the run *configure* with these options, we should see a section at the beginning in which the build system is testing basic capabilities of the Fortran compiler If *configure* stops at this level it means there's a severe problem with your toolchain.
+If we run *configure* with these options, we should see a section at the beginning in which the build system is testing basic capabilities of the Fortran compiler.
+If *configure* stops at this level it means there's a severe problem with your toolchain.

 ```text